Local places to visit

 Bombay Sapphire distillery (Laverstoke Mill)

-Laverstoke Mill is home to the world famous Bombay Sapphire Gin, just 7 miles from us.
+Laverstoke Mill is home to the world famous Bombay Sapphire Gin, less than 5 miles from us.
 Originally a paper mill, Laverstoke has been sympathetically transformed into a sustainable distillery and visitors can discover how Bombay Sapphire is made, as well as finding out more about the history of the mill or simply enjoying a walk along the River Test.